- Simple flat rate system

 - Number of employees is 180 or more

-External control of annual report
+When is external control of the annual report required?

 - Turnover exceeds 1 600 000 EUR